carpentries/lesson-development-training/episodes/22-external.md

 Once you have set up the basic documentation about your lesson, you may consider adding the following useful information to your documentation too:

-- set-up guides for installing and rendering the lesson locally
+- set-up guides for installing and rendering the lesson locally.
+In most cases, a link to [The Carpentries Workbench documentation](https://carpentries.github.io/sandpaper-docs/) will be sufficient.
 - how to create and modify the pages in the lesson